ConservationInternational/trends.earth/LDMP/help/source/training/tutorial_task_download.rst

+﻿.. _task_download:

-﻿Task status & download
+Task status & download
 ======================

-- **Objective**: Learn to check the status of submitted tasks, download them and compute pyramids for faster visualization of results in QGIS.
+- **Objective**: Learn how to check the status of submitted tasks, download them and compute pyramids for faster visualization of results in QGIS.

 - **Estimated time of completion**: 20 minutes